-Stainless steel panel mount monitors built to withstand harsh conditions and washdown environments.
-The stainless steel monitors come in SUS 316 stainless steel and feature a fully IP66 rated dust-tight and waterproof design.
-Option available for a resistive-type touch screen, optical bonding, DVI or HDMI video input, and a 1000-nit high brightness LCD.
+Waterproof stainless steel monitors built to withstand harsh conditions and washdown environments.
+The industrial monitors come in SUS316 stainless steel and feature a fully sealed IP66 rated dust-tight and waterproof enclosure.
+Designed for demanding applications with high industrial requirements, these waterproof monitors can be used in food processing or chemical and pharmaceutical industries.
+Options are available for a Resistive touch screen monitor, optical bonding, DVI or HDMI video input, and 1000-nits high brightness display.

 Acnodes’ stainless steel panel mount monitor line is offered in sizes ranging from 10.1 inches to 27 inches and comes with VGA video input and a Projected Capacitive type touch screen.
 These monitors are designed for demanding applications with high industrial requirements, such as in food processing or chemical and pharmaceutical industries.